 This project will complete development of computer software that will be able to tell whether the patient’s eye is stable or not without them needing to see eye doctors for regular check-ups.
 The software will allow more patients to be seen and treated, by creating efficiency and capacity for busy eye clinics

-This AI technology offers a novel way to analyse complex speech/language patterns from free speech to detect common neurological and psychiatric diseases.
+This AI technology offers a novel way to analyse complex speech or language patterns from free speech to detect common neurological and psychiatric diseases.
 A key differentiator is the use of proprietary speech representation methods to build generalisability and robustness into the tool–this research will help establish the clinical feasibility of this first-of-its-kind modality.

 AI-enabled point-of-care technology for radiotherapy planning peer review